Optimal transport and dynamics of expanding circle maps acting on measures: The first-order differential structure on measures

 \section{The first-order differential structure on measures}

 In this section we give a short account on the work of Gigli \cite{Gigli} in the particular case of the circle.
 Note that considering the Wasserstein space of a Riemannian manifold as an infinite-dimensionnal Riemannian manifold dates back to the work of Otto \cite{Otto}.
-However, in many ways it stayed a formal view until the work of Gigli.
+However, in many ways it stayed at the formal level until the work of Gigli.